vmware-archive/pivot_pws_tutorial_rails/README.md

 This is a good time to start using a manifest.yml.
 Follow the extra step in the public tutorial to configure this.

-After this is done, your manifest.yml should look like this (note the modern-day use of bin/rake and bin/rails):
+After this is done, your manifest.yml should look like this (this version is adapted to use bin/rake and bin/rails):

 ```sh
 ---